GreptimeTeam/docs/docs/nightly/en/user-guide/logs/quick-start.md

 # Quick Start

-This guide will walk you through the process of logging data to GreptimeDB.
+This guide will walk you through the process of quickly writing and querying logs.

-You can either write logs directly or use a pipeline.
+You can write logs directly or use pipeline to write logs.
 Writing logs directly is simple but cannot split log text to stuctured data as the pipeline method does.
 The following sections will help you understand the differences between these two methods.